-U.S. manufacturing slowdown eases after six months of grim developments
+US manufacturing slowdown eases after six months of grim developments

 U.S. manufacturing improved in October, but remained in contraction.